Free Consultation

 What to Do After a Claim Denial

 If you’ve already attempted to file a claim against the policy in question, and it’s been denied, you may need to sue an insurance company after a car accident.
 If you do end up needing to file suit, your Chicago car accident attorney will be able to help.
 Most will offer a free consultation and may even agree to take on your case in exchange for a portion of your winnings.
 This way, you don’t have the added worry about paying legal bills to hold the insurance company accountable.
 Your attorney will have experience dealing with insurance companies who don’t seem to want to pay, or want to drag their feet in the hopes that you’ll give up.
+He or she will be able to help you understand what to do if car insurance denies your claim.
+Knowing what to do when car insurance denies a claim can help you get the compensation you need to recover.

 Most often, these claims end up with both parties agreeing upon a settlement outside of court, but if necessary, your attorney will take the fight into the courtroom to ensure that you are not being passed over for damages that you may qualify for.
-If an insurance company denies a seemingly valid claim, with little to no explanation why it may indicate a bad faith denial.
+If an insurance company denies a seemingly valid claim, with little to no explanation why, it may indicate a bad faith denial.
 An insurance company that makes a denial in bad faith has broken the contract with their policyholder and could face legal trouble.

 About the Author